sandialabs/spack-manager/docs/user_profiles/developers/developer_tutorial.md

 This will create the directory `demo/nalu-wind` that will be a clone of the `nalu-wind` source code.

-Or we can clone the repo ourselves and tell spack where to point to for the source code
+Or we can clone the repo ourselves and tell Spack where to point to for the source code
 ```
 git clone https://github.com/Exawind/nalu-wind.git
 spack develop --path nalu-wind nalu-wind@master
 ```

-You will notice that to add a spack develop spec you need the package name (`nalu-wind`) and a version (`master`).
+You will notice that to add a Spack develop spec you need the package name (`nalu-wind`) and a version (`master`).
-This tells spack what repo to clone if you are going to have spack clone it.
+This tells Spack what repo to clone if you are going to have Spack clone it.
 You may also wonder why we are using `nalu-wind` instead of `nalu-wind`.
-`nalu-wind` is a package we've added in spack-manager to make it easier for developer workflow.
+`nalu-wind` is a package we've added in Spack-Manager to make it easier for developer workflow.
 We've also created `amr-wind` and `exawind` packages, but the non-developer versions are also acceptable.
 If you have any questions about the packages or can't remember the options for the spec's you can run `spack info [package]` to get information about any package.

 Now that we've added a develop spec we can concretize.
-This is how spack finalizes the environment with the requirements and constraints communicated through the `spack.yaml` file.
+This is how Spack finalizes the environment with the requirements and constraints communicated through the `spack.yaml` file.
 To concretize run:
 ```
 spack concretize